doubleplusc/Line-sticker-downloader/README_Linux.md

 # LINE-sticker-downloader
 Simple code to easily download LINE sticker packs.
 Download and process sticker packs.
-Opti mised for using downloaded content as WhatsApp stickers.
+Optimised for using downloaded content as WhatsApp stickers.

 ## Currently only for Linux/Ubuntu